 Limited scleroderma typically has gradual onset and is restricted to certain areas of the skin, such as:

 Raynaud's phenomenon is often experienced for years before skin thickening is evident.
 Others experience skin problems over much of the body, which shows improvement over time, leaving only the face and hands with tight, thickened skin.
 Calcinosis and telangiectiasias often follow.
 Limited scleroderma is sometimes referred to as CREST syndrome because of the predominance of CREST symptoms in these patients.

 Diffuse scleroderma typically has sudden onset.
 Skin thickening is quick and covers much of the body, typically in a symmetric pattern.
 Major internal organs can be damaged.
-Symptoms common with diffuse scleroderma can include:
+Symptoms common with diffuse scleroderma include:

-- loss of appetite/weight
+- loss of appetite or loss of weight

 - joint swelling